dpfg/omx-remote-api/README.md

 Notable changes:

 - No html, only API
-- Few fixes to API to make it more Restful
+- Few fixes in API to make it more Restful
+- Removed files discovery
+- Added ability to play content through the URL
 - Log to syslog